Lifestyle

 12. Mini Chocolate Cakes

 If you’re looking for fun tea party foods for kids, they will love mini chocolate cakes.
-Having mini cakes for each little guest will elicit such excitement.
+Each guest gets their own, and that alone can make this tea party food unforgettable.

 13. Mini Peanut Butter and Jelly Sandwiches